HEFTIEProject/zarr-benchmarks/docs/index.md

 Again the "blosc-zstd" compressor provides the best compression ratios, but the effect of choosing a different compressor is even more pronounced.
-With the dense segmentation compression ratios reach around 60, whereas for the sparse segmentation compression levels of over 2,000 are reached.
+With the dense segmentation compression ratios for blosc-zstd reach around 60, whereas for the sparse segmentation compression levels of over 2,000 are reached.